Giclée Printing: The Ultimate Guide for Artists and Photographers

 What is a Giclée Print?

 Definition: Giclée comes from the French gicler, “to spray.”
-It’s a high‑quality digital printing process that uses professional inkjet printers to lay down millions of tiny droplets of archival pigment ink on archival papers or artist‑grade canvas.
-The result is a print that closely matches the original artwork or photograph in color and fine detail.
+It’s a high-quality digital printing process that uses professional inkjet printers to lay down millions of tiny droplets of archival pigment ink on archival papers or artist-grade canvas.

 Need your original scanned first?

-How Do You Pronounce Giclée
+How Do You Pronounce Giclée?

 Learn more printing basics